OpsCruise Detects and Resolves a Range of Problems with Modern Apps & Infrastructure

 Onboarding an app with 60 microservices.
 How do I set up alerts?

-OpsCruise removes the guesswork in determining which metrics to monitor and where to set thresholds.
-Deriving 'influencer metrics' and 'auto-thresholding' are features of OpsCruise’s contextual AI which learns the behavior of each container.
+OpsCruise removes the guesswork in determining which metrics to monitor and what thresholds to set.
+Deriving 'influencing metrics' and 'auto-thresholding' are features of OpsCruise’s contextual ML which learns the expected behavior of each container.
 Dynamic metric selection and thresholds will enable you to detect emerging, otherwise undetectable problems.

-Take the guess work required of traditional monitoring tools.
+Take the guesswork required with traditional monitoring tools.